pvrose/zzalog/readme.txt

 Data used by ZZALOG will be installed in "C:\ProgramData\GM3ZZA\ZZALOG".

 The source may be cloned from https://github.com/pvrose/zzatools.
-This includes an MSVC solution containing the project.
 However this has dependencies on the following libraries:
-FLTK, HAMLIB and LIBCURL and the flow to install these libraries has not yet been tested on a clean machine.
+FLTK, HAMLIB and LIBCURL.
-The documentation also requires the use of Doxygen and LateX and again the flow has not yet been tested on a clean machine.
+The documentation also requires the use of Doxygen and LateX.

+It may be built using CMake under MSVC.
+See the appropriate section in the User Guide.

 Linux Installation
 ------------------